PortSwigger/ci-cd-platform-scanning-examples/README.md

   # You need to define the destination path for the report.
   reportFilePath: ${BURP_REPORT_FILE_PATH:-burp_junit_report.xml}

   # You can specify the format of the reports produced.
-Select JUNIT or BURP_XML.
+Select JUNIT or BURP_XML or both.
-  # Burp XML report are written to the working directory as burp_xml_report.xml
+  # Burp XML reports are written to the working directory as burp_xml_report.xml
   # Defaults to JUnit only.
-  reportFormats:
+  reportFormats: ${BURP_REPORT_FORMATS:-JUNIT}
-    - ${BURP_REPORT_FORMAT:-JUNIT}

   # Enter a minimum severity and a minimum confidence.
   # If Burp Scanner detects an issue with at least this severity and confidence, it finishes with a non-zero exit code.